 Massa expects emotional Ferrari farewell at home

-SAO PAULO (AP) — Saying goodbye to Ferrari at his home track will be special for Felipe Massa.
+SAO PAULO (AP) — Saying goodbye to Ferrari at his home track will be extra special for Felipe Massa.

 It’s also where he clinched his last F1 win five years ago.

 The lack of good results since then has led, in part, to the team’s decision to replace him with former world champion Kimi Raikkonen next season.
 Massa will drive for Williams in 2014.

 “It will be very emotional racing at Interlagos for Ferrari for the final time,” the 32-year-old Massa said ahead of this weekend’s race at the 4.3-kilometer (2.6-mile) track in Sao Paulo.